Recreational Therapy Undergraduate Certificate

 • Do states require a license to practice Recreational Therapy?

-Only some states require a license to practice recreational therapy.
+A license is required to practice recreational therapy in New Hampshire, New Jersey, North Carolina, Oklahoma, and Utah.
 Licensure is a legal, non-voluntary process regulated by state government.
 This means that in states that have RT licensure, you cannot practice without a license.
-Currently there are five states that have RT licensure laws: NH, NJ, NC, OK, UT.
-If you live in one of these states, be sure to research the specifics of licensure.
+If you reside in any of these states, please ensure you investigate the licensure details and contact the appropriate State Department/Agency for further information.